 - Starvation: In a system, it may happen that the same process is always picked as a victim.
 As a result, that process will never complete its designated task.
 This situation is called Starvation and must be avoided.

 If a system is already in a safe state, we can try to stay away from an unsafe state and avoid deadlock.
 Deadlocks cannot be avoided in an unsafe state.
 A system can be considered to be in a safe state if it is not in a state of deadlock and can allocate resources to the maximum available.
 A safe sequence of processes and allocation of resources ensures a safe state.
-Deadlock avoidance algorithms try not to allocate resources to a process if it will make the system in an unsafe state.
+Deadlock avoidance algorithms try not to allocate resources to a process if it makes the system go into an unsafe state.

 A resource allocation graph is generally used to avoid deadlocks.
 If there are no cycles in the resource allocation graph, then there are no deadlocks.
 If there are cycles, there may be a deadlock.
 If there is only one instance of every resource, then a cycle implies a deadlock.